Papers

 From Storms to the Floor: Natural Disasters and Climate Change Rhetoric in the US Congress

-The authors combine a comprehensive dataset of congressional floor speeches with geographically detailed data from FEMA on federally declared natural disasters, and apply Natural Language Processing (NLP) and transformer-based machine learning models to identify climate-related discourse in the text corpus.
-This allows them to exploit temporal and geographic variation in disaster exposure — when disasters hit districts represented by sitting members of Congress — to assess whether these events prompt legislators to engage more frequently or more intensely with climate change in their floor speeches.
+The authors combine a comprehensive dataset of congressional floor speeches with geographically detailed FEMA disaster data, and apply NLP and transformer-based machine learning models to identify climate-related discourse.
+This allows them to exploit temporal and geographic variation in disaster exposure — when disasters hit districts represented by sitting members of Congress.

 From Rubbish to the Ballot Box: The Electoral Effects of Door-to-Door Waste Policies